 Coffee carts sell drinks, hot dogs, and snacks.

-Bring your own lunch and enjoy a picnic on the lawn adjacent to the Central Garden or at any of the Getty Center's public seating areas.
-Picnic tables and lawns for lounging are located at the Lower Tram Station (T1).
-The picnic area is open every day until 30 minutes before the Museum closes.
+Bring a picnic to enjoy on the lawn next to the Central Garden or at any public seating areas.
+Picnic tables and lawns are also available at the Lower Tram Station, near where you board the tram.

 Baby bottles are allowed in the galleries; no other food or beverages are permitted.

 Standard strollers and wheelchairs are available for free at the Lower Tram Station above the main parking structure, and at the coat check in the Museum Entrance Hall.

 A family restroom, equipped with a private nursing area and a unisex stall in which you can assist a companion, is located in the Museum's South Pavilion.

 All Getty Center public restrooms have diaper-changing tables.

 The Children's Shop in the Museum's West Pavilion has books, art and activity kits, toys, games, and other fun, educational items for children, families, and the young at heart.

 Please catch 'em all with care for the safety of the art and respect for your fellow visitors.
 Keep in mind: